 The cvs rtag command tags the repository as of a certain date or time (or can be used to tag the latest revision). rtag works directly on the repository contents (it requires no prior checkout and does not look for a working directory).

 The following options specify which date or revision to tag.
-See Section A.5 [Common options], page 90, for a complete description of them.
+See Section A.5 [Common options], page 96, for a complete description of them.

-- -D date Tag the most recent revision no later than date. - -f Only useful with the '-D date' or '-r tag' flags.
-If no matching revision is found, use the most recent revision (instead of ignoring the file). - -r tag Only tag those files that contain existing tag tag.
+- -D date Tag the most recent revision no later than date. - -f Only useful with the '-D' or '-r' flags.
+If no matching revision is found, use the most recent revision (instead of ignoring the file).